 Iburigakko: Akita’s Smoked Pickled Daikon Radish

-The Japanese pickle is said to have been first created by a Japanese Zen Buddhist named “Takuan Souhou (沢庵 宗彭)” in the Edo period, about 400 years ago.
+The Japanese pickle is said to have been created by a Zen Buddhist named “Takuan Souhou (沢庵 宗彭)” in the Edo period, about 400 years ago.

-However, in the inland southern part of Akita Prefecture, Daikon radish for the pickles is dried by smoking over the Japanese-style open hearth “Irori (囲炉裏)” in the house.
+However, in the inland southern part of Akita Prefecture, Daikon for the pickles is dried by smoking over the open hearth “Irori (囲炉裏)” in the house.